intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 portals have been used to take over cleartext HTTP sessions, and so on.

-A large number of protocol mechanisms today fall into one of two
+Many protocol mechanisms throughout the stack fall into one of two
 categories: authenticated and private communication that is only visible to a very limited set of parties, often one on each "end"; and unauthenticated public communication that is also visible to all network elements on a path.